owenallenaz/Goatee/readme.md

 Variables can be used in 2 ways.

 1. If the the variable exists in the data object, and is a simple value (string, integer, boolean), it will be filled in with the value of it.
 If the variable does not exist, the tag is stripped.
-2. (NEW) If the the variable exists in the data object and is a structure with a "template" and "data" key, then it will fill the `{{var}}` with the product of that template and that data.
+2. If the the variable exists in the data object and is a structure with a "template" and "data" key, then it will fill the `{{var}}` with the product of that template and that data.
+3. You can use {{%var}} to HTML escape a variable.

 ````
 	template: